gregle/TwitchBot/README.md

 	//will return:
 	Gregle, DON'T WRITE IN CAPS

 You can have an unlimited number of variables and reuse those variables throughout the message.
-It is a good practice to include the optional variables last since there isn't a way to skip variables during usage
+It is a good practice to include the optional variables last since there isn't a way to skip variables during usage.

 	!command add !loveLetter Dear {0}, I think you're cute {0}.
 Love {1}
 	//when called with:
 	!loveLetter Gregle NotGregle
 	//will return:
 	Dear Gregle, I think you're cute Gregle.
-Love NotGregle `
+Love NotGregle

 #### EDIT (mods/streamer only)
-Adding a new command with the same keyword as an exiting command will overwrite the previous one.
+Adding a new custom command with the same {keyword} as an existing custom command will overwrite the previous one.

 #### REMOVE (mods/streamer only)
 	!command rem !{KEYWORD}
-Removes the command with the defined keyword
+Removes the command with the defined {keyword}.

 ### CURRENCY

 #### VIEW TOTAL
 	!{currency-name}
-Will display the invoking user's currency
+Will display the invoking user's currency.
 	//when called with:
 	!whatevers
 	//will return: